framesurge/perseus/docs/next/en-US/fundamentals/serving-exporting.md

 Since Perseus tries to be as open as possible, it allows you to provide a custom function to `#[perseus::main(..)]` that will run your server.
 Usually, you'll just use the default server provided by one of the integrations, but you can also customize this however you like..

 Server integrations are special crates, like `perseus-axum`, that provide the boilerplate to host Perseus through a particular server framework.
-Currently, Perseus has server integrations for [Actix Web], [Warp], and [Axum].
+Currently, Perseus has server integrations for [Actix Web](https://github.com/actix/actix-web), [Warp](https://github.com/seanmonstar/warp) (although Warp itself appears to be unmaintained), and [Axum](https://github.com/tokio-rs/axum).
 All of these have a `dflt-server` feature flag, which you can enable to gain access to the `perseus-<integration-name>::dflt_server` function, which will spin up a server that just hosts Perseus.

 However, most apps also have several API routes associated with them, especially if you're working with a database.
 Since you can provide a custom function to host Perseus, you can also add arbitrary API routes.
-You can take a look at the [custom server example] for further details on this, or take a look at the source code for the server integration you're using.
+You can take a look at the [custom server example](https://github.com/framesurge/perseus/tree/main/examples/core/custom_server) for further details on this, or take a look at the source code for the server integration you're using.

-*Note: due to [this bug], Warpthe Warp integration must currently be used with the [`warp-fix-171`] crate, rather than the `warp` crate itself.*
+*Note: due to [this bug](https://github.com/seanmonstar/warp/issues/171), the Warp integration must currently be used with the [`warp-fix-171`](https://crates.io/crates/warp-fix-171) crate, rather than the `warp` crate itself.
+As Warp itself appears to no longer be maintained, this situation is unlikely to change any time soon.*

 #### Writing a server integration